-Sir Donald Brydon has published his eagerly anticipated review into audit quality and effectiveness and has included submissions from Validis on how to implement technology changes that will fundamentally improve the quality of audit and help identify fraud.
+Sir Donald Brydon has published his eagerly anticipated review into audit quality and effectiveness and has included submissions from Validis on how to implement technology changes that will fundamentally improve the audit quality and help identify fraud.

 The Report makes 64 recommendations on how to deliver a more robust and transparent audit framework in the UK, with the firm purpose of increasing confidence in business and reducing the chances of unnecessary corporate failure.